voxeltheater/handbook/tech/network.md

 ## Equipment

 ### Ethernet Switches
 All traffic on the Theatre network is routed through a pair of **Netgear M4300-52G-PoE+** switches.
 These switches can handle specialized bandwidth-intensive tasks such as NDI Video, as well as handling IP Audio such as Dante, sACN, and Art-Net.
+PoE+ power is available on all ports.

 `ToDo: describe the configuration on Theatre network`